serokell/ton-paychan/doc/Payment-channel.md

 the other one.
 Possible transitions:

 * The first party requests a refund (`MkRequestTimeout`) -> `MkStateTerminated`.
-* The second party contributes their share -> `MkStateOpen`.
+* The second party contributes their share (`MkRequestJoin`) -> `MkStateOpen`.
   If the amount is smaller than the party’s share plus the fine deposit, the transaction is rejected.
 Otherwise, the address of the second party is recorded.

 ### The channel is open (`MkStateOpen`)